Prerequisites to use the AWS CLI version 2 - AWS Command Line Interface

 Prerequisites to use the AWS CLI version 2

+To access AWS services with the AWS CLI, you need an AWS account and IAM credentials.
+When running AWS CLI commands, the AWS CLI needs to have access to those AWS credentials.
 To increase the security of your AWS account, we recommend that you do not use your root account credentials.
-You should create an IAM user to provide access credentials to the tasks you'll be running in AWS.
+You should create a user with least privilege to provide access credentials to the tasks you'll be running in AWS.

-Step 2: Create an IAM account
+Create an IAM or IAM Identity Center administrative account

 To create an administrator user, choose one of the following options.